Chassis Cluster Redundant Ethernet Interfaces

 Overview

-Packets are routed to an internal interface where they are encapsulated with an IP packet and then forwarded to the encapsulating packet's destination address.
-The IP-IP interface is an internal interface only and is not associated with a physical interface.
-You must configure the interface for it to perform IP tunneling.
+Packets are routed to an internal interface, where they are encapsulated within an IP packet and forwarded to the destination address of the encapsulated packet.
+The IP-IP interface is an internal-only interface and is not associated with any physical interface.
+You must configure the interface to enable IP tunneling.

 Topology

-Figure 1 Illustrates IP-over-IP scenario with SRX Series Firewalls operating in chassis cluster mode.
+Figure 1 Illustrates IP-over-IP scenario with Firewalls operating in chassis cluster mode.

 Configuration

-- Configuring IP-IP tunnel with Chassis Cluster Redundant Ethernet Interfaces for IPv4 Addresses
+- Configure IP-IP tunnel with Chassis Cluster Redundant Ethernet Interfaces for IPv4 Addresses

 - Results